-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-Florida law allows for a child welfare response to non-familial trafficking cases regardless of caregiver fault and provides for a specialized investigation in those cases.
+Florida law allows for a child welfare response to non-caregiver trafficking cases and provides for a specialized response in those cases.
 Although Fla.
 Stat.
 Ann. § 39.01(15)(g) (Definitions) limits the definition of "a child found to be dependent" to circumstances where the child has "no parent, legal custodian, or responsible adult relative currently known and capable of providing the necessary and appropriate supervision and care," Fla.
 Stat.
-Ann. § 39.01(35)(c)(1) (Definitions) provides that "'[h]arm' to a child's health or welfare can occur when any person" commits commercial sexual exploitation of a child."
+Ann. § 39.01(35)(c)(1) (Definitions) provides that ""[h]arm' to a child's health or welfare can occur when any person" commits commercial sexual exploitation of a child."
 To ensure that all commercially sexually exploited children can access services through child welfare regardless of parent or caregiver involvement in the trafficking exploitation, Fla.
 Stat.
 Ann. § 409.1678(5) (Specialized residential options for children who are victims of commercial sexual exploitation) provides,